dgmouris/zero_to_api/README.md

 admin.site.register(CatBreed)

 ```
+    This makes it so that you can add rows to your table via the admin.

 - now go back and run your server and login to the admin page (http://localhost:8000/admin/)
-    - you should see "Cat" and "CatBreed" models included.
+    - you should see `Cat` and `CatBreed` models included.

 - Click on each of them and add some data.
 I already have some:)

 - That's Great but....
     - You guys want this to be accessible via an api!
+That's the goal of today!
     - So let's create one.

 ## Let's create our restful api!